mtpan/LASO/README.md

 # LASO
 Longitudinal study of psychotic-like symptoms among undergraduate students in UCLA.
+Perceived social support and executive functioning in undergraduate students on psychotic-like experiences.

 Students were recruited to do a baseline survey that measures psychotic-like experience, perceived social support, executive functioning, school performance, sleep quality, etc., and were invited to do follow-up surveys each quarter for a whole year.